 When people try something new, they are bound to fail sometimes.
 At times of failure, the kind of feedback one receives can make or break the motivation of the entire team.
 Therefore, constructive feedback is extremely important.

-The above-mentioned are some of the many ways to create a learning environment in the organization.
+The above-mentioned are some of the many ways to create a learning environment in the organisation.
 This list is not exhaustive.
 Once the right environment is created, the learning culture will gradually develop.
 Hiring people who have the ability or tendency to learn something new is very important for the long-term approach for developing a learning culture.
-The right approach and mindset of the leaders can do wonders for any organization and keep its employees always motivated to learn new things and evolve.
-Such organizations achieve great success and easily navigate through tough times.
+The right approach and mindset of the leaders can do wonders for any organisation and keep its employees always motivated to learn new things and evolve.
+Such organisations achieve great success and easily navigate through tough times.